John E. Sullivan DDS

 Please contact us if you experience:

-· Increasing pain or swelling
+· Increasing pain or swelling.

-· A lost or broken temporary filling or crown
+· A lost or broken temporary filling or crown.

-· Pain that does not improve with medication
+· Pain that does not improve with medication.

-· Any concerns about your bite or healing
+· Any concerns about your bite or healing after your root canal therapy.

 © 2025 John E. Sullivan DDS, P.C.